Neutrino Masses and Leptogenesis in Type I+II Seesaw Models: Seesaw in LRSM

 In general $\gamma$ is a function of various couplings in the scalar potential of generic LRSM and without any fine tuning $\gamma$ is expected to be of the order unity ($\gamma\sim 1$). type-II seesaw formula in equation (\ref{type2a}) can now be expressed as

 With above seesaw formula (\ref{type2}), the neutrino mass matrices are constructed by considering contributions from both type I and type II terms.
-The choice of $v_R$ however, remains ambiguous in the literature where different choices of $v_{R}$ are made according to convenience \cite{bstn,bd,ca,aw, joshipura}.
+The choice of $v_R$ however, remains ambiguous in the literature where different choices of $v_{R}$ are made according to convenience \cite{bstn,bd,ca,aw,joshipura}.
 However, in this present work we will always take $v_{R}$ as $v_R=\gamma\frac{M^2_W}{v_L} \simeq \gamma \times 10^{15}\;\text{GeV}$ \cite{aw, joshipura}.
 It is worth mentioning that, here $SU(2)_R \times U(1)_{B-L}$ gauge symmetry breaking scale (as in generic LRSM) $v_R$ is the same as the scale of parity breaking \cite{bstn}.
 Using this form of $v_R$, the seesaw formula (\ref{type2}) becomes

 Quantitatively, either of the two terms on the right hand side of equation (\ref{type2b}) can be dominant or both the terms can be equally dominant.
 However, for generic choices of symmetry breaking scales (mentioned above) as well as the Dirac neutrino mass matrices (generically to be of same order as corresponding charged lepton masses), both type I and type II term can be equally dominant only when the dimensionless parameter $\gamma$ is fine tuned to be very small.
 We check this by equating both the terms to the best fit value of $m_{LL}$.
-We skip such a fine-tuned case here and consider two other possible cases in our work: one in which type I term dominates whereas type II term is present as a small perturbation and the other in which type II term dominates with type I term as a small perturbation.
+We skip such a fine-tuned case here and consider the case in which type I term dominates whereas type II term is present as a small perturbation.